Livestock kills despite herd protection: How is this possible?

 Typical errors in herd protection

-Regulation via juveniles: Science approaches it differently
+Regulation via young animals: Science works differently

 Further articles

-- Swiss meadows are losing massive biodiversity
+- Swiss meadows are losing biodiversity at an alarming rate

-- Swiss animal protection criticizes planned wolf culls as a threat to pack structures and herd protection
+- Swiss animal protection organisation criticizes planned wolf culls as a threat to pack structures and herd protection

 - Culling instead of protection – Switzerland on the path to silent wolf extermination